Can cats and dogs be vegan?

 Can dogs be vegan?

 Whilst their wolf ancestors were carnivores and needed meat to survive, that’s not the case for the present-day pooch.
-It might surprise you, in fact, to learn that dogs are omnivores - meaning they can eat and derive nutrients from fruits and vegetables.
+It might surprise you, in fact, to learn that dogs are omnivores - meaning they can eat and derive nutrients from fruits and vegetables as well as from meat.

 Can cats be vegan?

 Cats are what’s known as obligate carnivores, meaning they need meat as a major part of their diet.
-Domestic cats, like their wild ancestors, still have a strong hunting instinct and love to eat meat.
+Domestic cats, like their wild ancestors still have a strong hunting instinct.

 In fact, they rely on meat for essential nutrients such as Vitamin A, Arginine, Taurine and Arachidonic acid.
 Taurine, in particular, is essential to a cat’s diet and can only be found in animal-based proteins.
 This amino acid is really important for their eyesight, heart function, growth and immune system.